ScottLogic/iOS8-day-by-day/03-uivisualeffect/03-uivisualeffects.md

 only looks great, it also ensures that the content is always legible.

-Since the vibrancy needs to appear different for each of the different blur effect types, it's necessary to initialise it with a blur effect.
+Since the vibrancy needs to appear different for each of the different blur effect types, it's necessary to initialize it with a blur effect.
 This means that it's not possible to apply a vibrancy effect to a view which doesn't also have a blur effect applied to it.